mdavidson9/docs.balsamiq.com/content/cloud/collaborating.md

 ![](//media.balsamiq.com/img/support/docs/cloud/rtc.png)

-The [navigator panel](../overview/#the-navigator-panel) indicates which wireframes your co-workers are working on by displaying their profile avatar there.
+The [navigator panel](../overview/#the-navigator-panel) indicates which wireframes your co-workers are working on by displaying their profile picture there.

 ![](//media.balsamiq.com/img/support/docs/cloud/rtc-navigator.png)